corda/corda-docs-portal/content/en/platform/corda/4.14/enterprise/node/setup/corda-configuration-fields.md

 ```
 ## rateLimit

-RPC authentication rate limiting can be configured in node.conf under the options.rateLimit block, as shown in the
+RPC authentication rate limiting can be configured in node.conf under the ```options.rateLimit block```, as shown in the
 following example:

 ```text